TheJacksonLaboratory/mergegtfs/README.md

 transcripts requires certain assumptions about the input GTF file.
 Exon records for each transcript should be listed in the order they are found in the final spliced transcript.
-If you are not interested in genomic rearrangements/fusions, you can use the `--sort_exons` flag to sort exons into their expected order (sorted by genomic start coordinate).
+If you are not interested in genomic rearrangements/fusions, and exons for a transcript are not in order, you can use the `--sort_exons` flag to disregard exon order.
 It is also assumed that exons on both the positive and negative strands are listed in positive strand order.
 That is, for positive strand transcripts, the first exon occuring in the spliced transcript should be listed first, and the last exon listed last.
 By contrast, for negative strand transcripts, the last exon will be listed first, and the first exon listed last.
-If your input GTF file has negative transcripts in the opposite order (with the first exon of the spliced transcript listed first in the GTF file), you can accommodate this by setting the `--rev_neg_exons` flag to signal that negative strand order is reversed relative to expectations.
+One can accommodate GTF files with negative strand transcripts exons in negative strand order by setting the `--rev_neg_exons` flag.
 The `--sort_exons` flag will override the `--rev_neg_exons` flag if both are specified.

 ---

 ## OUTPUTS

-Output is composed of a non-redundant GTF2.2 file, along with a tab-delimited file mapping input identifiers to output identifiers.
+Output is composed of a non-redundant GTF2.2 file containing transcript records, and a tab-delimited file mapping input identifiers to output identifiers.
 If several transcripts are merged together, one is chosen as exemplar and serves as the sole representative of the merged set in the output.
 The mapping file specifies if the transcript appears to be rearranged or fused, as well as whether the transcript was used as exemplar in the output.

 #### Gory details